andreagiassi/microservice-rbac-user-management/README.md

 https://www.linkedin.com/in/andreagiassi/

 #### Overview
-Goal of this project is to offer a general purpose microservice fur user's data management.
+Goal of this project is to offer a general purpose Java microservice for user's data management.

 The project is handling the user account's data, contacts and addresses and offers an implemented solution to manage a Role Base Access Control system (RBAC).
 RBAC allows you to defines the necessary roles for your